singularityhub/sregistry/docs/credentials.md

 ERROR Client secrets file not found at /home/vanessa/.sregistry or $SREGISTRY_CLIENT_SECRETS.
 ```

 Ruhroh!
-The reason is because we need to put our credentials in a file called `sregistry` in our `$HOME` directory.
+The reason is because we need to put our credentials in a hidden file called `.sregistry` in our `$HOME` directory.
 Each time we use the client, the secrets is used to encrypt a call and time-specific token that the registry can un-encrypt with the same key, and verify the payload.
 After creating your account in [setup](setup.md), making yourself a superuser and admin and logging in (remember this part?)

 ```